nesetkab/ftc-pitstop/README.md

 # FTC Pitstop 🏎️
 [https://ftcpitstop.com/](https://ftcpitstop.com/)

-FTC Pitstop is a web application designed to help FIRST Tech Challenge teams analyze competition data and improve their strategy.
+FTC Pitstop is a web application designed to help FIRST Tech Challenge teams analyze competition data and improve their strategy by providing a centralized display for their pit.
 It provides team comparison tools, match analysis, and ranking insights.

 ## Features 🌟